sbtourist/nimrod/README.md

     [nimrod][123456789][gauge][current_players][100]

-The Nimrod metrics server also computes and provides the following statistical information:

-* Mean and variance of time intervals between measure updates.
-* Mean and variance of the measure.

 ## Counters

 Number values representing an incrementing value over time, tracking both the latest increment and the overall counter value.